-- 82. Direct input by individual hapuu into negotiations will be through the Negotiations Team.
-A framework for the team is currently being developed by the Waikato-Tainui Negotiator and will be established prior to entering into a Terms of Negotiations with the Crown. - 83.
-The Waikato-Tainui Negotiator intends to establish a Negotiations Team which will comprise seven members, made up of representatives from each of the Harbours, and each of the Oati groups as follows: - a) Oati Partner Representative (Ngaati Mahuta); - b) Oati Partner Representative (Ngaati Te Wehi); - c) Kaawhia Harbour Representative; - d) Aotea Harbour Representative; - e) Whaingaroa Harbour Representative; - f) Manukau Harbour Representative; and - g) Waikato-Tainui Negotiator (Rahui Papa). - 84.
-The purpose and scope of the group and members of the group at a very preliminary level is to provide advice, guidance, input and feedback throughout negotiations, and to work alongside the Waikato-Tainui Negotiator throughout negotiations representing their respective interests.
-An indepth Terms of Reference will be developed to guide the Negotiations Team, and this will be completed before a Terms of Negotiations is entered into with the Crown. - 85.
-The Negotiations Team will be supported substantively by the Waikato-Tainui Settlement Protection & Claims Team, Key Advisors and various other working groups who will assist and advise the Negotiations Team where necessary, particularly on technical issues. - 86.
-The appointment of representatives, and the process in which they are appointed is at the discretion of each individual Harbour and their respective hapuu and marae, and in the case of Oati representatives, it is at the discretion of their particular hapuu and marae as to how they are appointed and who is appointed to sit on the Negotiations Team.
+- 83. Direct input by individual hapuu into negotiations will be through the Negotiations Team. - 84.
+The Waikato-Tainui Negotiator intends to establish a Negotiations Team which will comprise seven members, made up of representatives from each of the Harbours, and each of the Oati groups as follows: - i.
+Oati Partner Representative (Ngaati Mahuta); - ii.
+Oati Partner Representative (Ngaati Te Wehi); - iii.
+Kaawhia Harbour Representative; - iv.
+Aotea Harbour Representative; - v.
+Whaaingaroa Harbour Representative; - vi.
+Manukau Harbour Representative; and - vii.
+Waikato-Tainui Negotiator (Rahui Papa). - 85.
+The purpose and scope of the group and members of the group is to provide advice, guidance, input and feedback throughout negotiations, and to work alongside the Waikato-Tainui Negotiator throughout negotiations representing respective interests.
+An in-depth Terms of Reference will be developed to guide the Negotiations Team, and this will be completed before a Terms of Negotiations is entered into with the Crown. - 86.
+The Negotiations Team will be supported substantively by the Waikato-Tainui Settlement Protection & Claims Team, Key Advisors and various other working groups who will assist and advise the Negotiations Team where necessary, particularly on technical issues.

+- 87. The appointment of representatives, and the process in which they are appointed is at the discretion of each individual Harbour and their respective hapuu and marae, and in the case of Oati representatives, it is at the discretion of their particular hapuu and marae as to how they are appointed and who is appointed to sit on the Negotiations Team. - 88.
+For negotiation purposes, the Crown has indicated that it will seek to negotiate redress over Kaawhia1, Whaaingaroa and Aotea Harbours in one set of negotiations and over Manukau Harbour2 in another.